elephantscale/HI-labs/pig-billing/README.txt

 STEP 7)
 run mr again on this new data
-  $ hadoop jar a.jar  hi.mr.BillingTotal   billing/in   billing/out2
+  $ pig ./pig_billing.pig   billing/in   billing/out2
 note 1 : we are supplying an input dir (not a single file) note 2 : specified a different output dir